hoooknew/pancake-spotify-player/docs/features-and-bugs.md

 - [x] built an installer
-  - [ ] figure out a versioning pattern
+  - [x] figure out a versioning pattern
-- [ ] create a github actions workflow to create releases
+- [x] create a github actions workflow to create releases
+    - [ ] change the CD so it triggers on the push of a release tag instead of a dispatch that makes the tag.
 - [x] make a readme that explains the app functionality
   - [ ] is there anything inside worth explaining how it works?
 - [x] style the auth callback page?